 Good for: People who want a good air bike without spending too much money

-- Quite noisy, even by air bike standards
+- Affordable air bike

 At less than $650, the Titan Fan Bike is the best budget air bike we recommend.
 To be clear, that doesn’t mean it’s the most budget-friendly air bike out there and there are some that are cheaper.
 But those bikes either look cheap, or are made with materials that will break in a couple of years.